 How do you do that?
 Here are some ideas:

 Make a bet for how long it will take you to create a great cover letter for the next opportunity.
-Then, set the timer and see how close you came in your prediction.
+Then, set the timer and see how close you came to your prediction.

 Approach interviews as an opportunity to get better at interviewing.
 Think of yourself as a tennis player, hitting balls on the court simply to hit better.

-Flawlessness does not actually exist.
-The way things “should” be is just an idea in your head.
-But unlike an inspiring idea that drives you into action, fixation on flawlessness makes you feel like you are doomed to lose no matter what you do.
+Flawlessness, of course, does not actually exist — the way things “should” be is just an idea in your head.
+But unlike an inspiring idea that drives you into action, a fixation on flawlessness makes you feel like you are doomed to lose no matter what you do.

-As you practice utilizing these filters, and take the steps towards the next great opportunity, remember to take care of yourself.
+As you practice utilizing these filters and take steps towards the next great opportunity, don’t forget to take care of yourself.
 It is easy to see self-care as a luxury, something you don’t have the time or the money for.
 Please don’t fall into that trap.
 Self-care is anything but selfish.

 Become strategic about restoring your energy.
 Diet, rest, exercise, nurturing spiritual connections, engaging in a hobby — all of these are important.
 Be present to what renews your energy and your focus, and make space and time for those activities every day.